MAS DE LIBIAN

 Ardèche, Rhône Valley, France

 Located in Saint Marcel d’Ardèche on the western side of the Rhône river, set on a rocky plateau bathed in sunlight, the winery follows the model where the estate's viniculture is a self-sustaining environment, the wines reflect all the natural wealth and charm of this region.
-The Thibon family bought Libian back in 1670.
-Since then, the winery has been handed down, generation onto generation, seeing Helene at the management.
+The Thibon family bought Libian back in 1970.
+Since then, the winery has been handed down, generation upon generation, seeing Hélène at the management.
+Helped by her husband Alain and her sisters Catherine and Cécile, Hélène farms 25 hectares of vines and 8 hectares of nourishing land.
+The terroir has always been worked organically and certified biodynamic.

 Organic, Biodynamic and Natural wine.
 What’s the difference?